 Solar panels should be perceived as a long-term investment in your home.
 It goes without question that companies like Tesla have changed social perceptions of solar energy.
 It’s no longer a luxury afforded only by the rich, but instead a green technology with affordable options for everyone.
 This solar calculator estimates potential savings from installing solar panels, which could be upwards of $1,000 per year.

 Saving money on your utility bills and preserving your HVAC starts with installing a smart thermostat.
-Not only will the thermostat prevent the overuse of your HVAC unit, but in the long run, you’ll also save hundreds or even thousands of dollars per year in both gross savings and avoided repair costs.
+Not only will the , but in the long run, you’ll also save hundreds or even thousands of dollars per year in both gross savings and avoided repair costs.
 Smart thermostats allow you to control your home’s heating and cooling system from the convenience of your smartphone or computer, giving you the ability to turn off your system from anywhere.
 In addition to the money you’ll be saving on your energy bill, energy providers around the nation offer bonus rebate savings for those who install a smart thermostat in their homes.

 Wire-Free Home Security Camera

 Every home should be equipped with technology that protects it from intruders.
 According to the FBI, an estimated 7,919,035 property crime offenses occurred in the nation in the year 2016, resulting in losses estimated at $15.6 billion.
 These are staggering statistics that should thoroughly convince you to install an in-home security system.
 Battery operated wire-free security cameras will keep your loved ones safe with the smallest carbon footprint possible.
 Without wires, the cameras are inconspicuous and can be easily placed anywhere inside or outside your home, protecting your family and the environment at the same time.